 I want to share five easy tips that you can start doing to help grow your YouTube channel.
 These are just a few you can apply to your YouTube business:

-4. Create a playlist for your videos, this can keep people on your channel and increases your watch time
+4. Create a playlist for your videos, this can keep people on your channel and increase your watch time.

 Absolutely, but only if you put the work in.